m1093782566/shell_reference/Article1.md

 NTT, the world's leading telecom, has been active in fostering the Cloud Foundry developer and user community in Japan.
 NTT Laboratory has been contributing to Cloud Foundry for last two years and shareing their projects such as Memcashd Service, Nise BOSH, a lightweight BOSH emulator and BOSH Autoscaler with the community.
 NTT is running a public commercial PaaS `[Cloudn](http://www.ntt.com/cloudn_e/)` with Cloud Foundry since March 2013 and a video about their efforts on Cloud Foundry to build a commercial service with it is available at [the PlatformCF site](http://www.platformcf.com/)

-The decision to work together was motivated in part because ZJU-CST intended to upgrade the CPI  to support Cloud Foundry V2 and NTT wanted to improve their independently developed BOSH CloudStack CPI project so that can be compatible with CloudStack advanced zone.
+The decision to work together was motivated in part because ZJU-CST intended to upgrade their previously released CPI  to support Cloud Foundry V2 and NTT wanted to improve their independently developed BOSH CloudStack CPI project so that can be compatible with CloudStack advanced zone.

 Xiaohu Yang, Vice dean of College of Software Technology, Zhejiang University, thought highly of this international collaboration.
 "It will be a win-win cooperation, open source projects such as Cloud Foundry can serve as an international platform for education and researching".

 ##Technical Details
-Since NTT and ZJU-CST developed BOSH CloudStack CPI indecently at the beginning, there are many differences in the implementation.
+Since NTT and ZJU-CST developed BOSH CloudStack CPI independently at the beginning, there are many differences in the implementation.
 Hence, the first step is to merge code repositories of NTT and ZJU-CST into a new repository.
 We chose to create a new repository in github cloudfoundry-community in order to encourage more developers to join us.

 There are some crucial aspects in the process of refactoring CPI(check out the [wiki](https://github.com/cloudfoundry-community/bosh-cloudstack-cpi/wiki/Difference-between-ZJU-SEL-and-NTT-implementations) if you are interested in digging more differences between NTT and ZJU-CST implementations):